Short Term UK Accommodation

 Short term lets (studios, apartments, houses)

-This option is ideal if you are moving to the UK with your family or would just like the comfort and certainty of having your own place when you arrive for a fixed period of time.
-In cities such as London and other transient places it’s often possible to arrange short-term rental contracts of 1-2 months, or possibly longer, although the maximum short-term rental contract is usually 6 months.
+This option is ideal if you are moving to the UK with your family or would just like the comfort and certainty of having your own place when you arrive.
+In cities such as London it’s often possible to arrange short-term rental contracts of 1-2 months, or possibly longer.
+Although the maximum short-term rental contract is usually 6 months.
 Bear in mind that prices will generally be higher than longer term rentals as landlords need to cover the cost of their properties sitting empty between rentals.

 It’s best to sign up with a large real estate agent who will have a good selection of short-term lets or an agency that specialises in these type of rental properties.